 It is also interesting to know that Jews, especially women, love decorative pieces that express beauty.
 They often wear Jewish jewelry with pendants that have unique shaped symbols.

 One well-known Jewish jewelry is hamsa, an amulet shaped like palm which is also famous in Israel and can also be used to ornate keychains, necklaces, or wall displays.

-Hamsa is characterized by an eye embedded in an open hand was given different names such as the hand of Fatima, the eye of Fatima, and the hand of Miriam.
-It plays a significant role in Jewish art and is considered as a kabbalistic amulet, or mystic.
-It literally means ‘five’ and symbolizes the five books of the Torah.
+Hamsa is characterized by an eye embedded in an open hand was given different names such as the hand of Miriam.
+It plays a significant role in Jewish art and is considered as a kabbalistic amulet or mystic.
+It means ‘five’ and symbolizes the five books of the Torah.

 The essence of Hamsa represents fellowship and peace.
 Other interpretation is related to communal prayer and healing of both physical and mental aspects of the body.
 The Jews who wear the Hamsa should pray continually for those who see it.

 Hamsa is a symbol of Sephardic nature wherein Jews used it to counteract the effect of Evil Eye or to trigger the hand of God to protect anyone who has it.
 There are also kinds of hamsas that contain images of fish which is commonly based on Rabbi Yose son of Hanina’s words in the Talmud.
 That statement declares that the descendants of Joseph who earns the blessing of Jacob in multiplying like fish are protected against the Evil Eye like fish.
 These words were written in Genesis 48:16.